Experienced Attorneys For Employment-Based Immigration

 Employment-based immigration is highly technical.
 Our attorneys can shepherd you through the process to improve your chances of success.
 We are always available to explain the law and answer questions.
 Once foreign workers have obtained permanent resident status, we can also help with petitions for family members to join them in the U.S.

-The Law Offices of Adam Green offers an initial consultation by phone, at no cost, to determine if we can help with your quest for an employment-based visa.
+The Law Offices of Paul Herzog offers an initial consultation by phone, at no cost, to determine if we can help with your quest for an employment-based visa.
 We welcome clients from throughout the United States.
 Call 844-859-8146 or contact us online.